procandi/DicomCQuery_Batch/README.md

 DicomCQuery_Batch
 =================

-Get db2 data with AGFA PACS
+Get db2 data from HIS, and search about code='90001'. use those data to C-Move DICOM from AGFA PACS.